 In the Ministry of Interior, a great deal of attention is paid to the education of police officials.
 It consists of regularly organizing seminars and courses, independently or in cooperation with the Police Academy, using proper knowledge and personnel, but also including external collaborators - scientists and experts.
 We would like to emphasize the course on "Criminalist processing of criminal acts committed by using explosive devices", held every year, intended for the police officials engaged in combating terrorism.
-In addition, the personnel is trained in the courses and seminars organized by other countries, for example the Major Case Management Course, held at the FBI Academy in the USA, organized by the Department of State - DS/ATA (Diplomatic security service - Anti terrorism assistance program); various seminars organized under the auspices of the U.S. Government, regarding the actions to be taken in situations related to the danger of attacks by and use of weapons of mass destruction; seminar titled "International Postblast Investigational Techniques", organized by the U.S. Ministry of Justice, and various seminars regarding handling of weapons of mass destruction and other forms of education contributing to the training of police officials for the fight against terrorism.
+In addition, the personnel is trained in the courses and seminars organized by other countries, for example the Major Case Management Course, held at the FBI Academy in the USA, organized by the Department of State - DS/ATA (Diplomatic security service - Anti terrorism assistance program); various seminars organized to the danger of attacks by and use of weapons of mass destruction; seminar titled "International Postblast Investigational Techniques", organized by the U.S. Ministry of Justice, and various seminars regarding handling of weapons of mass destruction and other forms of education contributing to the training of police officials for the fight against terrorism.